 As described, enhancement or remediation of habitats could provide functional "lift" to offset functions lost as a result of the Proposed Project.
 Examples could include replanting/restoring degraded habitat (e.g., active pastureland) or invasive species removal.
 Habitats identified for enhancement or restoration would be assigned pre-construction and post-construction functional scores.
 The delta (change) between the two functional scores would then be multiplied by the acreage of the remediated/enhanced habitat to yield functional units gained.
-As indicated in Table 13-10, the total average functional loss for the Proposed Project is 144.90 functional units (ranging from 93.27 to 189.24 functional units).
+As indicated in Table 13-10, the total average functional loss for the Proposed Project is 147.87functional units (ranging from 103.66 to 189.31 functional units).
 An impact factor of 1.0 was assumed, meaning that the post-construction function of any impacted habitat would be 0.
-As reported in Table 13-10, the average score of the poorest habitat, Invasive Species - Casuarina, was 0.38 functional score, while the average score of the most valuable habitat, Palm Hammock, was 0.7 functional score.
+As reported in Table 13-10, the average score of the poorest habitat, Invasive Species - Casuarina, was 0.38 functional score, while the average score of the most valuable habitats, Seasonally Flooded Mangrove Forest and Woodland and Palm Hammock, was 0.7 functional score.
 The highest UMAM score of 1.0 does not typically occur in nature, so scores between 0.6 and 0.7 functional score are considered to be a reasonable approximation of scores that could be achieved in situ.